The natural environment

 Read more about kiwi management around Ohiwa Harbour in the case study - Kiwi management around Ohiwa Harbour.

 Streams and reserves

 The streams feeding the Harbour are home to significant numbers of native freshwater fish such as inanga (adult whitebait).
 While most of the flat and rolling land in the catchment is cleared for farming, there are many important remnants of coastal forest, dominated by pohutukawa and puriri.
-Many of these special places are set aside as reserves and managed by either the Department of Conservation or District Councils.
+Many of these special places are set aside as reserves and managed by either the Department of Conservation or the district councils.
 Community groups help to look after some of these reserves.

 There are the usual threats to native birds (some quite rare) such as rats and stoats.
-Various invasive weeds, too many to list, compete with native vegetation from the edge of the mudflats to the hills.
-Some of these pests are controlled by landowners in terms of their obligations under the Regional Pest Management Plan.
+Various invasive weeds, too many to list, compete with native vegetation from the edges of the mudflats to the hills.
+Some pests are controlled by landowners under Regional Pest Management Plan obligations.
 The Ohiwa Strategy partners are working towards better protection of all the ecological values of the Harbour and better coordination of pest control work.

-Several aspects of the Harbour ecology are monitored by the Regional Council; you can find out more about this research here.
+Several aspects of the Harbour’s ecology are monitored by the Regional Council; you can find out more about this research here.

 The Harbour itself is unusual in that it has a spit on either side of the entrance.
 These spits are subject to regular changes according to currents and tides.
-The Harbour was once fed by a much larger river; it is slowly filling with sediment and will one day become dry land.
-This is a natural process which is accelerated by human activities which result in increased sediment entering the Harbour.
+The Harbour was once fed by a much larger river; it is slowly infilling with sediment and will one day become dry land.
+This natural process is accelerated by human activities, which cause increased sediment to enter the Harbour.